 Additional factors to keep in mind during self-assessment are your professional and personal aspirations, or goals, e.g., "I want to start my own organization.").
 Are your goals realistic?
 Are they attainable, considering your natural abilities and external factors such as changes in the economy, technology and society?
 These should be kept in view during your conversations with your career counselor.

-At the Career Center, we use three self-assessment instruments: Sigi3, the Strong Interest Inventory (SII) and the Myers-Briggs Type Indicator (MBTI).
+At the Career Center, we use two self-assessment instruments: the Strong Interest Inventory (SII) and the Myers-Briggs Type Indicator (MBTI).
 They are designed to promote insight into aspects of your personality that relate to job and career satisfaction.
 Keep in mind, however, that they do not tell you what to do or provide clear-cut answers.
 They are not needed by, and do not help, everyone.
 Self-assessment at the Career Center is conducted with your career counselor over a period of one or more scheduled appointments.

 To take the SII, or the MBTI, visit the Career Center and speak with a counselor during drop-in hours or a scheduled appointment.
 Each of these instruments carries a fee of $20.

 Passion: Why All the Commotion?